Skip to main content

 Cash flow from operating activities is the sum of cash inflow and outflow from activities like collection from debtors, payment to creditors, and taxes paid.

-If you’re using the indirect method of preparing the cash flow statement, non-cash items like depreciation and amortization will also appear here.
+In the indirect method of preparing the cash flow statement, non-cash items like depreciation and amortization will also appear here.

 2. Cash Flow from Investing Activities